dotnet/docfx/Documentation/tutorial/howto_filter_out_unwanted_apis_attributes.md

 > *Note*

-> `ctorArguments` requires a full match of the attribute's constructor arguments, while `ctorNamedArguments` support a partial match.
+> `ctorArguments` requires a full match of the attribute's constructor arguments, while `ctorNamedArguments` supports a partial match.
 > Namely, `ctorArguments` should contain all the arguments while `ctorNamedArguments` could contain a subset of the named arguments.

-The below sample excludes all APIs which have EditorBrowsableAttribute and its constructor argument is EditorBrowsableState.Never.
+The sample below excludes all APIs which have EditorBrowsableAttribute and its constructor argument is EditorBrowsableState.Never.

 ```
   - exclude: